Political mysticism

 What defines this phenomenon, essentially, is this unconscious conviction of isolated insight.
 It is perpetual without being enlightening, satisfying without being productive, justifying without signifying any actual moral character.
 In the depths of my soul, I fear emulating the political mystic.
 I do not want to become her.

-2 thoughts on “Political mysticism”
+2 Replies to “Political mysticism”

 1. Having known a few practitioners of political mysticism myself, this is a spot-on description of them.
 I hope to see this blog post one day become the first draft of the Wikipedia page on the subject.